My Vivid Vision for Flag Star Football

 It’s too easy to be average.
 It’s too easy to let a parent be “kind of an asshole” on the sideline and not say anything to him.
 But we also can’t say anything to him unless we’re in a place -- emotionally, spiritually, operationally -- where we’re living our ideals of positivity.
-Are we telling them not to complain about calls because we love our referees, trained our refs, and know they’re trying their best?
+Are we telling them not to complain about calls because we love our referees and know they’re trying their best?
 And because complaining about calls sets a toxic environment for the kids?
 Or are we telling parents “it’s not a big deal,” because we don’t think it’s a big deal and we just want to get in the car at the end of the day and go home?

 But even that is too negative.
 We should be leading with love, setting a tone of positivity.
 It should be cool to be cool.
 Make kindness the norm and the negativity will take care of itself.
 Except when it doesn’t, and then it’s our job to have that tough conversation.

 We should be engaging with young professionals and empowering them to do a great job.
 We should be employing college athletes, genuine people and young hustlers to keep and manage the brand.
 They should finish the season and be eager to get back started the next year.
 Our leagues should be pulling people towards us with a gravity of love and community.

 That goes for players, families and employees alike.
 We’ll know we’re thriving when people are coming to us.
 When parents tell other parents about their experience.
 When coaches and referees bring their best friends into the fold.